 Due to decreased blood flow, the discs in the back degenerate faster than musculoskeletal tissues.
 The beginning stage of degeneration has been seen in children as early as 11 years of age, and is commonly seen in the majority of teens.
 This discovery confirms the evidence showing that the majority of children begining at age 10 have the beginning stages of atherosclerosis.
 For this reason, many children and teens are suffering from lower back pain, along with other conditions that only adults once suffered from like type-2 diabetes, stroke, obesity, sleep apnea, hypertension, and heart disease.

 Autopsy findings demonstrate how the vessels leading from the aorta to the vertebral discs become clogged with fatty cholesterol.
-The photo below is a section of an aorta during autopsy.
-Notice how the vessels on the left are open, but the ones on the right are filled with these cholesterol plaques.
+In the video below you will see side by side photos of a section of an aorta during autopsy.
+The vessels on the left are open, but the ones on the right are filled with cholesterol plaques.
 These atherosclerotic plaques in the aorta are seen in young adults by the age of 20 with 10% of young adults having advanced lesions.
 Doctor Greger addresses this in his one-minute video.
 He emphasizes that "smoking and high cholesterol levels were found to have the most consistent associations with disc degeneration and lower back pain."
-To watch the video, click here.

 Preview the "Diabetes in Retreat" Trailer